DJI Mavic Pro Review

 You don't have to look far to find people complaining about the Mavic producing 'soft' footage.
 This is mostly because DJI has introduced a focus feature that allows you to touch the screen and focus on a particular subject.
 This is great if your subject is close, like if you're using the Mavic to get a quick summit selfie of you and your friends, and you want to get the blurred background look that is all the rage.
 However, if the focus is off it can ruin landscape footage, so if you're flying far make sure your focus is set to 'infinity' before takeoff.

 Ease of Use

-Despite the Mavic Pro's radical new design, its user experience retains the quality of other DJI models we tested.
-It shared the top score of 9 out of 10 in this metric with the Phantom 4 Pro models, well distanced from the bottom score of 3.
-Initial setup was a breeze, we had it in the air within 15 minutes of opening the box, and that includes passing it around the office so that everyone could remark how cute and tiny it was.
+Despite the Mavic Pro's folding arms, its user experience retains the quality of other DJI models we tested.
+It shared the top score of 9 out of 10 in this metric with the Phantom 4 Pro models, well-distanced from the bottom score of 3.
+Initial setup was a breeze and we had it in the air within 15 minutes of opening the box.

 Controller: Small but Functional